maxthraxx/WFGY/ProblemMap/README.md

 ---

 🆕 First time here?
-See [How to Identify Your AI Failure](./BeginnerGuide.md) – quick primer for newcomers.
+See [Beginner Guide : How to Identify & Fix Your AI Failure](./BeginnerGuide.md) – quick primer for newcomers.

 ## 🔗 Navigation – Solved (or Tracked) AI Failure Modes